Tag Archives: shady city

 Chick nodded.
 “They’ve swarmed the estate.
 I’ve had to send a crew to bring your Chapter House into order and take your grandfather’s body and have it buried proper.”

-Chick dismissed his son’s comments.
-“That may be but we have a bigger problem.
+Chick went on.
+“We may have a bigger problem.
 I don’t know what concern finding that club bar clown is of Beckingridge Tower, but Elizabeth Beckingridge is making it her business.
 She is also making it her business to invest in that farm you now stand upon.”

 Buddy was starting to become bored.
 “So?”